-Monitoring results of construction dust, construction noise, construction waste, and CWD did not trigger the corresponding Action and Limit Levels in the reporting period.
 All site observations made by the ET were recorded in the site inspection checklists and passed to the contractor together with the recommended follow-up actions.

-For water quality, the water quality monitoring results for all parameters, except chromium, obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
+For water quality, the water quality monitoring results for all parameters, except DO and SS, obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
 Relevant investigation and follow-up actions will be conducted according to the EM&A programme if the corresponding Action and Limit Levels are triggered.
-For chromium, one of the testing results triggered the relevant Action Limit Level, and the corresponding investigation was conducted accordingly.
-The investigation findings concluded that the case was not related to the Project.
+For DO and SS, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
+The investigation findings concluded that the cases were not related to the Project.
 In summary, the construction activities in the reporting period did not introduce adverse impact to all water quality sensitive receivers.

-No HSF movement between HKIA SkyPier and Zhuhai and Macau was recorded during the reporting period.
+No HSF movement between HKIA SkyPier to/from Zhuhai and Macau was recorded during the reporting period.
 Therefore, no deviation was recorded in the HSF monitoring in the reporting period.

 During the reporting period, ET conducted bi-weekly audit of the MSS to ensure the system recorded all deviation cases accurately and the contractors fully complied with the requirements of the MTRMP-CAV.
-7 skipper training workshops were held by ET and 14 skipper training workshops were held by contractors' Environmental Officers during the reporting period and competency tests were conducted subsequently with the trained skippers by ET.
+4 skipper training workshops were held by ET and 13 skipper training workshops were held by contractors' Environmental Officers during the reporting period and competency tests were conducted subsequently with the trained skippers by ET.

-On the implementation of MMWP, dolphin observers were deployed by the contractors for laying of silt curtains for marine filling works and bored piling in accordance with the plan.
-On the implementation of DEZ Plan, dolphin observers were deployed for continuous monitoring of the DEZ by the contractors for DCM works, seawall construction and bored piling works in accordance with the DEZ Plan.
+On the implementation of MMWP, dolphin observers were deployed by the contractors for laying of silt curtains for marine filling works in accordance with the plan.
+On the implementation of DEZ Plan, dolphin observers were deployed for continuous monitoring of the DEZ by the contractors for DCM works and seawall construction works in accordance with the DEZ Plan.
 Trainings for the proposed dolphin observers were provided by the ET prior to the aforementioned works.
 From the contractors' MMWP observation records and DEZ monitoring records, no dolphin or other marine mammals were observed within or around the silt curtains or the DEZ in this reporting period.
 Audits of acoustic decoupling for construction vessels were also carried out by the ET.